AiJared/DSA_in_python/README.md

 book.
 The recursive binary search function works in a similar manner.

 ### Recursion and Space Complexity
-A <b>recursive function</b> is the one that calls itself.
+A **recursive function** is the one that *calls itself*.
 A good example is the recursive binary search we created.
 The <b>recursive_binary_search</b> function called itself inside the body of the function.
 When writing a recursive function you always need a **stopping condition** and typically we always start the body of the recursive function with a stopping condition.
 It's common to call the stopping condition a <b>base case</b>.

 In the recursive binary search function we created, we had two stopping conditions